 How do I relax my cat to trim his nails?

-If your cat gets anxious when you try to trim their nails, you can take some steps to make them feel safe and calm before you start.
-You can play with them and give them their favorite toy or treat.
-You can talk or sing to them in a soft calm voice.
-If they respond well to catnip, you can give them a catnip toy to chill them out.
+If your cat gets anxious when you try to trim their nails, there are steps that you can take to make them feel safe and calm before you start.
+Play with them and give them their favorite toy or treat.
+Talk or sing to them in a soft, calming voice.
+If they respond well to catnip, offer a catnip toy to help chill them out.